www.scantips.com

 Many consider the end of a bear market is when it has risen 20% from the low.
 However, if it had fallen 40%, then only +20% is still down 28% from the previous High.
 The -40% needs +66.7% to recover the previous High.

 And the few worst past ones have reached 50% down.
-But it happens, and then it recovers, always has.
+It happens, and then it recovers, always has.
 The 2020 pandemic dropped the market 34% in March, quite bad but short.
-It recovered quickly 100% by August, and the year ended up at a new record high with 18% annual gain despite the lost months.
+It fully recovered 100% quickly by August, and then the year ended up at a new record high with 18% annual gain despite the lost months.
 In the following March the S&P had achieved a 76% gain (a year after the low).
 Recovery of bad economic situations can take a couple of years though, until the economy is corrected.
 1974, 2001 and 2008 crashes were spectacularly bad, and each took a few years to recover.
-But they do recover, which will come.
+But they do recover, always has.

-Just look at the price graph of any stock or index.
-The market goes up and down every day, and any long term graph will have a few deep dips, but selling at the dips misses the following long term higher gains, ensuring the loss is real.
+Look at the price graph of any stock or index (like just above).
+The market goes up and down every day, and any long term graph will have a few deep dips, certainly scary at the time, but always followed by much better times.
+2020 was the Covid pandemic which really unsettled things, but it was not about the companies.
+2022 was about politics, but there is a new election in a few months.
+Selling at the dips misses the following higher gains, ensuring that the loss is real.
 If interested in long term, consider holding on to a good stock.
-It won't be comfortable, but it pays off.
-Generally (but always assuming if it is still a good stock) such bad times are considered a great time to buy more of it to increase the investment recovery at lower cost.
+It won't be comfortable for awhile, but it pays off.
+Again, (but always assuming if it is still a good stock) generally such bad times are considered a great time to buy more of it to increase the coming recovery at lower cost.

-Most companies were well down and negative for the year 2022.
-The leading growth stocks (Apple, Microsoft, Amazon, Google, Nvidia, Tesla, etc) were down big time, -25 to -60% or more.
-It's just market fears due to all the current problems.
-There is nothing wrong with the companies, their earnings were doing great.
-The invasions of Ukraine and Israel are of course a big worry, but our painful self-inflicted inflation is another of the current big concerns about the US economy.
-The government's massive spending of Trillions is the large inflation factor (mostly just give-aways hoping to buy more votes and control), and their own self-imposed policies on businesses put limits on our own U.S. oil production, which has had very strong effect increasing inflation.
+Most companies were well down and negative gain for the year 2022.
+The leading growth stocks (Apple, Microsoft, Nvidia, Amazon, Google, Tesla, etc) were down big time then, -25 to -60% down from the previous highs.
+It was just market fears due to the political problems of bad economic times.
+There is nothing wrong with the companies, and it's no secret that this time was just bad politics.
+The invasions of Ukraine and Israel were of course a big worry, but our painful self-inflicted inflation is one of the several current big concerns about the US economy.
+The government's massive spending of Trillions is the large inflation factor (mostly entirely political giveaways hoping to buy more votes and more control).
+Their own self-imposed policies on businesses put limits on our own U.S. oil production, which has had very strong effect increasing inflation.
 The U.S. oil production had become self-sufficient before, but now we must import oil again (typically from our enemies, like Iran), and we pay the price.
-Oil affects the price of about everything (transportation, plastics, etc), and the oil price has increased U.S. inflation too, which is easing some now, but still the worst inflation in 41 years.
-But the cavalry will come and the market has always recovered.
-And 2023 was better for many growth stocks, but there is still more to go.
-Many major companies are still even more negative than in 2022.
+Oil affects the price of about everything (transportation, plastics, etc), and the oil price has increased U.S. inflation too, which is easing some now, but is the worst inflation in 40 years.
+And course the open border and the crime it brings is outrageous.
+It is very bad politics, only intended to help the politicians, regardless of how it hurts the country.
+But none of that is permanent, times will change and the cavalry will come and the market has always recovered.
+Many stocks have recovered, but many other major companies are still even more negative than in 2022.
+But their time will come too.

 Predictions about the market future are only guesses, and at any given time, many "expert" guesses heard will always be rosy and bright, and many others are always gloom and doom.
 It doesn't take long to understand that no one actually knows the future.
 I am certainly no expert, and I don't know either, but it is easy to see that the long term S&P 500 graph (meaning a few decades) sure always looks great, but with some dips.
 The market goes up and down every day of course, with many more good years than bad years (but yes, expect a few bad years as a matter of course).
 Withdrawing everything when it is down in bad years is the worst plan, which simply guarantees the loss is real and permanent, with no recovery possible.
 It is scary, and it takes some patience, but it will recover if no withdrawals.
 Market crashes do happen every few years, and they are survivable.
 The S&P 500 does recover.

-But there is no one safe magic percentage withdrawal such as 4%.
+But there is no one safe magic percentage such as 4% withdrawals.
 Because how long a fund can survive retirement withdrawals in bad times actually depends on how much money it still makes available.
-This 4% number does assume it is recalculated every year (same 4% percentage, which calculates different withdrawal dollars each year, depending on the different current investment total).
+It's important to realize this 4% number does assume it is recalculated every year (same 4% percentage, which calculates different withdrawal dollars each year, depending on the different current investment total).

 We don't know those things about the future, but we can see such instances in the past, to suspect what we might expect sometime in the future.
 We can see that it has always recovered.
 If the fund value drops 50%, then from there, it must recover 100% to reach the same original value again.
 Our own withdrawals also during the low times are dangerous to the survival of our fund.
 Even innocent looking fixed amount withdrawals can become drastic in bad times.
 The advantage of a percentage withdrawal is that (if the withdrawal rate is then adjusted every year to the same percentage of the funds then current value), the withdrawal becomes very low when the fund value is low.
 Except actual withdrawals are usually set up as fixed dollar amounts every month.
 But a percentage withdrawal definitely implies the withdrawal is recomputed every year from current fund value, which becomes less withdrawal when the fund value is lower.